microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 ## Hello MatMul GPU

-In this tutorial you will learn how to implement a simple Matrix Multiplication (MatMul) function for execution on a GPU.
+This tutorial will teach you how to implement a simple Matrix Multiplication (MatMul) function for execution on a GPU.
 We will use the Accera's Domain Specific Language (DSL) to produce a [HAT](https://github.com/microsoft/hat) package containing the MatMul function that can be called from the host to launch the MatMul function on the GPU.

 ### Prerequisites